HaohanWang/Robustar/README.md

 [![Demo](https://img.youtube.com/vi/Ezo_dtxZkEk/hqdefault.jpg)](https://youtu.be/Ezo_dtxZkEk)

 ### Installation and Usage

-- Please see our [documentation](https://haohanwang.github.io/Robustar/) for detailed tutorial

 - To install Robustar, please first [intall Docker](https://docs.docker.com/engine/install/) locally.
 If you wish to use GPU, please install a few more dependencies with`install-nvidia-toolkit.sh` .
 - Then, one can start the robustar with [robustar.sh](https://github.com/HaohanWang/Robustar/blob/main/robustar.sh?raw=1) included in this repository.
 You may need to use `sudo` if you are on UNIX systems, or open run a terminal as system admin on Windows.